How to Fix Email Date-Time After Migration to Dovecot

-Many mail clients show wrong email receiving date-time, because file creation time is wrong after migration or restore.
-Here short review how to fix it for Dovecote on ISPConfig.
+Many mail clients show wrong email receiving date-time because the file creation time is wrong after migration or restore.
+Here is a short review on how to fix it for Dovecot on ISPConfig.

-For right email migration the better solution - sync all emails over IMAP.
-Tools with I use is imapsync.
-But not always is possible.
-If email already in place, with wrong data - Not all so bad, we also can fix it.
+For proper email migration, the better solution is to sync all emails over IMAP.
+I use imapsync.
+But if emails are already in place with wrong data — it is not all lost, we can fix them.

 #!/bin/bash